-FitLife Brands, Inc. (the "Company") is a provider of innovative and proprietary nutritional supplements and wellness products for health-conscious consumers marketed under the following brand names: (i) NDS Nutrition, PMD Sports, SirenLabs, Core Active, Nutrology, and Metis Nutrition (together, "NDS Products"); (ii) iSatori, BioGenetic Laboratories, and Energize (together, the "iSatori Products"); (iii) Dr. Tobias, All Natural Advice, and Maritime Naturals (together, the "MRC Products"); and (iv) MusclePharm.
+FitLife Brands, Inc. (the "Company") is a provider of innovative and proprietary nutritional supplements and wellness products for health-conscious consumers marketed under the following brand names: (i) NDS Nutrition, PMD Sports, SirenLabs, Core Active, Nutrology, and Metis Nutrition (together, "NDS Products"); (ii) iSatori,

+BioGenetic Laboratories, and Energize (together, the "iSatori Products"); (iii) Dr. Tobias, All Natural Advice, and Maritime Naturals (together, the "MRC Products"); and (iv) MusclePharm.

-The Company distributes the NDS Products principally through franchised General Nutrition Centers, Inc. ("GNC") stores located both domestically and internationally and, with the launch of Metis Nutrition, through corporate GNC stores in the United States.
-The iSatori Products are sold through approximately 16,000 retail locations, which include specialty, mass, and online.
-The Company distributes the MRC Products primarily online.
-MusclePharm's products are sold to both wholesale customers as well as online directly to the end consumer.
+The Company distributes the NDS Products principally through franchised General Nutrition Centers, Inc. ("GNC") stores located both domestically and internationally and, with the launch of Metis Nutrition, through corporate GNC stores in the United StatesU.S.
+The iSatori Products are sold through approximately 16,000 retail locations, which include specialty and mass, and online, as well as online directly to the end consumer.
+The Company distributes the MRC Products primarily online, online through e-commerce platforms, such as Amazon, directly to the end consumer.
+MusclePharm's products are sold to both wholesale customers as well as online through various e-commerce platforms directly to the end consumer.